Modern East Asian Society and Christianity

 -

 41-4.
-Yun Yuil, a Catholic Secret Messenger, Disguised as a Horseman
+Yun Yuil, a Catholic secret agent who traveled to and from Beijing disguised as a horseman

 -

 51-5.
-The Edict of Banning Rituals of Ancestor Worship and Its Aftermath
+The Delivery of the Edict Banning Rituals of Ancestor Worship and Its Aftermath

 -